-An information retrieval system uses phrases to index, retrieve, organize and describe documents, analyzing documents and storing the results of the analysis as phrase data.
+An information retrieval system uses phrases to index, retrieve, organize and describe documents, analyze documents, and store the analysis results as phrase data.

-Changes to existing phrase data about a document collection submitted by a user is captured and analyzed, and the existing phrase data is updated to reflect the additional knowledge gained through the analysis.
+Changes to existing phrase data about a document collection submitted by a user are captured and analyzed, and the existing phrase data is updated to reflect the additional knowledge gained through the analysis.

 Top Phrases for a Site

-When the phrase-based indexing system explores phrases that show up on your pages, it will also look for related phrases that show up on other pages and other sites that use your phrases as well.
+When the phrase-based indexing system explores phrases that show up on your pages, it will also look for related phrases that show up on other pages and other sites that use your phrases.
 The appearance of phrases and related phrases on your site and other sites is an important part of how this system indexes pages.

-On a web site, the phrase-based indexing system might look at each page on the site to decide upon the top phrases for each page based upon methods involving phrase-based indexing, and then aggregate those top page phrases to determine the top phrases for the site as a whole.
+On a website, the phrase-based indexing system might look at each page on the site to decide upon the top phrases for each page based upon phrase-based indexing methods and then aggregate those top page phrases to determine the top phrases for the page site as a whole.

-Phrases on pages that are closer to the root directory of the site (the directory where the home page exists) might be given more weight than pages that are deeper in the page hierarchy of the site.
+Phrases on pages that are closer to the site’s root directory (the directory where the home page exists) might be given more weight than pages that are deeper in the page hierarchy of the site.

 So, if the phrase “baseball stadiums” is found at a page with the URL “http://www.example.com/baseball-stadiums.htm,” and the phrase “football stadiums” is found on a page with the URL “http://www.example.com/football/football-stadiums.htm,” the phrase “baseball stadiums” might be given a higher score than “football stadiums.”

-The patent application covers how a site owner might change the “top phrases” for a site, and how Google might look at those suggestions for change, and what impact the changes might have on the phrase based indexing system.
+The patent application covers how a site owner might change the “top phrases” for a site, how Google might look at those suggestions for change, and the impact the changes might have on the phrase-based indexing system.

 If Google starts letting us look at the “top phrases” for our pages, and a chance to change those phrases, it might be worth looking more deeply at the patent filing.

-What might be helpful for site owners now is to look at the pages of your site, and see how well the topics and concepts that you want your pages to express are understood by readers, and also might be indexed by search engines.
+What might be helpful for site owners now is to look at the pages of your site and see how well the topics and concepts you want your pages to express are understood by readers and might be indexed by search engines.

-In a phrase-based indexing system, the use of phrases and “related” phrases on your pages, and on other sites might determine how well your pages get indexed in the search engine, and how well your pages use phrases and related phrases.
+In a phrase-based indexing system, the use of phrases and “related” phrases on your pages and other sites might determine how well your pages get indexed in the search engine and how well your pages use phrases and related phrases.
 The “top phrases” for your pages may be the ones that a search engine decides will be most relevant for queries people use to find your pages.

-If Google isn’t using a phrase based indexing system, the use of related phrases might work to expand the amount of queries that your pages show up for in search results anyway.
+If Google isn’t using a phrase-based indexing system, the use of related phrases might work to expand the number of queries that your pages show up for in search results anyway.